methumk/Cloud-Application-Notes/docker/own_image/creating_docker_image.md

 New layers created by the dockerfile are placed on top of the last layer in this base image, which is specified first in the dockerfile using the FROM instruction

-We will be basing image off of official Node.js image (v16) which has node.js and dependencies installed
+We will be basing image off of official Node.js image (v16) which has node.js and dependencies installed:

     FROM node:16

 Next set the working dir for the subsequent instructions in the dockerfile using WORKDIR